IDCI-Consulting/NotificationBundle/Resources/doc/notification_service.md

 Notification
 ------------
 ### What is a Notification ?
-A notification is an persisted object : "entity" (using Doctrine).
+A notification is an persisted object called "entity" (using Doctrine).
 It is used to inform a user about a subject.

 Object Notification :